zubyul/jonikas_for_weronika/README.md

 HOW TO USE

 If you want to use the scripts, you will have to request the data from Weronika and then change this following part in the first box of each script to point to the location of the file in your drive.
+Otherwise feel free to just copy paste & tie in your own data.

 df3 = pd.read_table(r"D:\Yuliya_test_data_table\Yuliya_test_data_table_deconv-only_3prime.txt", delimiter = '\t')#, nrows=2)